 Pharmacists are trying to find ways to make these drugs less abusable, like making them harder to crush and snort or inject.
 However, it’s nearly impossible to avoid people taking too many of their prescribed pills.
 The best way to “fix” this epidemic is to better regulate it.

 Back in 2014, CMS enacted a rule that required any provider who prescribes medications to seniors to register with CMS to allow better monitoring.
 Over time, this will help prevent doctor shopping and ultimately lower a number of pills any one person is able to receive legally.
-Now, there are state laws that require pharmacies to cross-check a database before handing out opioid prescriptions to be sure that the person has not already received the same drug from another pharmacy.
+Now, there are state laws that require pharmacies to cross-check a database before handing out opioid prescriptions.
+This ensures that the person has not already received the same drug from another pharmacy.

 Earlier this year, CMS released a document that outlines their progress in solving this problem.
 Through careful monitoring, they were able to detect when seniors filled prescriptions at multiple pharmacies and prevent doctors from prescribing more.
 From 2011 to 2016, there was a 61% decrease in opioid abuse within the Medicare beneficiary community – but there is still a lot of work to do.